nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

    bio = "A little bit about you" # appears in author card for each article
 ```

 The images for the website should be placed in the _assets_ folder.
-For this step please add a profile picture to that folder named _profile.jpg_ or change the configuration above to the filename you chose.
-If you don’t have a profile image available use below for the tutorial.
+For this step, please add a profile picture to that folder named _profile.jpg_ or change the configuration above to the filename you chose.
+If you don’t have a profile image available, you can use the one below for the tutorial.

 ![profile](img/profile.jpg "assets/profile.jpg")

-Last step is configuring your links - social media, GitHub, etc. The file includes all the options but they are commented.
-Feel free to uncomment everything and delete the ones you don’t want to use.
-Replace the right links on the ones you chose to keep.
+The last step is configuring your links – social media, GitHub, etc. The file includes all the supported options, but they are commented.
+You are welcome to uncomment everything and delete the ones you would rather not use.
+Replace the right links on the ones you decided to keep.
 You can also change the order.

 ### params.toml

 This is the main configuration file for Blowfish.
-This is where most of the visual options or customization available can be configured.
-For this guide I chose to use a **background** layout - [check other options on the landing page for Blowfish](https://blowfish.page/) - with the **Neon** color scheme - you can pick another if you wan to from [this list](https://blowfish.page/docs/getting-started/#colour-schemes) or [create your own](https://blowfish.page/docs/advanced-customisation/#colour-schemes).
+Most of the visual options or customization available can be configured using it, and it covers several areas of the theme.
+For this tutorial, I decided to use a **background** layout - [check other layouts for Blowfish’s landing page](https://blowfish.page/) - with the **Neon** color scheme - you can pick a different color scheme if you want to - check [this list](https://blowfish.page/docs/getting-started/#colour-schemes) or [create your own](https://blowfish.page/docs/advanced-customisation/#colour-schemes).

 Add an **image.jpg** to the assets folder which will be the background for the site.
 You can also download the examples I am using in this tutorial.

 ![background](img/background.jpg "assets/image.jpg")

-Not let’s jump into the _params.toml_ and start configuring the file.
-Let’s begin by making sure that we have the right color scheme, that image optimization is on, and the we configure the default background image.
+Now let’s jump into the _params.toml_ and start configuring the file.
+I will focus only on the values that need to be changed, don’t delete the rest of the file without reading the docs.
+Let’s begin by making sure that we have the right color scheme, that image optimization is on, and configure the default background image.

 ```bash
 colorScheme = "neon"